jimhigson/oboe.js/writing/main/4_Application_and_Reflection.md

 Why duck typing is desirable in absense of genuine types in the json standard (ala tag names in XML).  or by a loose concept of type which is not well supported by existing jsonpath spec.

+Compare duck typing to the tag name in

 To extend JsonPath to support a concise expression of duck typing, I chose a syntax which is similar to fields in jsonFormat: